Monday, 8 September 2014

 From an adult perspective, however, there was just too much effort required to explain some of the plot deficiencies.
 How did firing a gold arrow at the side of the ship help it into orbit?
 Was the gold absorbed by some kind of osmosis?
 It also telegraphed a few too many set-pieces (most notably, the spoon), and the classic episode shout-outs ('Carnival of Monsters', 'The Smugglers', 'The Mind of Evil', etc.) felt, at times, clumsily inserted.
 Explaining Hood's traditionally over-the-top laughter as a compensatory mechanism for personal loss, however, was a nice twist.
 I also liked that Hood ended up reunited with Marian, despite there being insufficient time for us to care about either of them.
 Forty-five minutes just isn't long enough to do an iconic love like theirs justice.

 The Robin Hood storyline, as long as you treated it as pantomime, was generally enjoyable.
 It was clever, generated plenty of hilarity, and provided the perfect backdrop for a stand-alone high-definition romp.
 Is it possible to reconcile the personality of the Doctor here with the Doctor of last week?
-Maybe.
-Maybe not.
+Probably not.
 I also didn't quite understand who Hood was talking about when he said 'He's a lucky man.'
 Was he talking about the Doctor or Danny Pink?
-Since the context was romantic, I initially thought he was referring to Pink.
-But they only met last week, for Kroll's sake.
+Since the context was romantic, I initially thought he was referring to Pink—but they only met last week, for Kroll's sake.
 And Hood surely knew nothing about...
 I'm going to say it, you can't stop me...
 Clanny!
 No, Piswald.
 Wait!
 That sounds terrible.
 Dara?
 (Nailed it!)
 So he meant the Doctor, right?

-The robots storyline, was more problematic.
-That's not to say it was a total bust – unless you had a problem believing that an all-gold arrow would be robust enough to be fired from a bow.
+The robot storyline, was more problematic.
+That's not to say it was a total bust—unless you had a problem believing that an all-gold arrow would be robust enough to be fired from a bow.
 Obviously the robots were there to give momentum to the season's 'Promised Land' arc, although it took me a while to twig that the Sheriff was actually part-robot.
 Apparently they deleted a scene of him being decapitated (out of respect for the recent executions of James Foley and Steven Sotloff), so his part-mechanical make-up wasn't obvious.
 (Especially if you missed his 'half-man, half-engine' line as he ascended to the rafters... and the music at that point was awfully loud.)

 And I'm not sure how good a week this was for Clara.
 Initially, she came across as quite clever, what with keeping the boys in line and outwitting the Sheriff of Nottingham.
 But since everyone around her was either (a) acting like a buffoon, or (b) had twelfth-century sensibilities, it wasn't really that difficult to appear intelligent.
 I didn't think her intellectual contributions weren't quite as sharp as last week, but I don't think anyone really sparkled tonight.
 The Doctor did seem to come to his senses once he'd actually laid eyes on the alien ship, but he spent the bulk of this episode getting things drastically wrong.